hhaji/MyWeb/index.md

 # Welcome to my Webpage at GitHub

-Hossein Hajiabolhassan is a research associate at Department für Mathematik und Informationstechnologie of Montanuniversität Leoben.
-He became interested in data science, not because he has any answers but because he has lots of questions.
+Hossein Hajiabolhassan is a research associate at Medical University of Graz.
+He is an enthusiastic individual deeply dedicated to data science endeavors and leveraging machine learning algorithms to address diverse challenges.